-SECTION.
-60. Disciplinary Procedures - the employer/master shall serve seafarer with a written notice containing the grounds for the charges against the seafarer concerned.
+SEC.
+62. Disciplinary Procedures.
+The employer/master shall serve seafarers with a written notice containing the grounds for the charges as well as the date, time and place for a formal investigation of the charges against the seafarer concerned.

 The employer/master or his/her authorized representative shall conduct the investigation or hearing, giving the seafarer the opportunity to explain or defend himself against the charges.
-An entry on the investigation shall be made in the ships logbook if, after the investigation or hearing, the employer/master is convinced that the imposition of a penalty is justified the employer/ master shall issue a written notice of penalty and the reason thereof to the seafarer, with copies furnished to the manning or crewing agency which deployed the said seafarer.
+An entry on the investigation shall be made in the ship's logbook.
+If, after the investigation or hearing, the employer / master is convinced that the imposition of a penalty is justified, the employer / master shall issue a written notice of penalty and the reason therefor to the seafarer, with copies furnished to the manning or crewing agency which deployed the said seafarer.

-The aggrieved seafarer may appeal in writing within a period of five (5) days from the date the Master rendered decision to a Grievance Resolution Committee composed of one (1) representative from the ratings to be the chosen by the concerned seafarer, one (1) representative from the officer level to be chosen by the Master, and shipmaster.
+The aggrieved seafarer may appeal in writing within a period of five (5) days from the date the Master rendered decision to a Grievance Resolution Committee composed of one (1) representatives from the ratings to be chosen by the concerned seafarer, one (1) representative from the officer level to be chosen by the Master, and one (1) neutral party to be agreed on by the concerned seafarer and shipmaster.

-The Grievance Resolution Committee shall review the appeal within a period of not more than fifteen (15) days from the date of appeal execution of judgment is deemed suspended upon filling of the appeal.
+The Grievance Resolution Committee shall review the appeal within a period of not more than fifteen (15) days from the date of appeal.
+Execution of judgment is deemed suspended upon filing of the appeal.

-SECTION.
-61. Grievance Machinery - (a) if the seafarer considered himself aggrieved he shall make his complaint in accordance with the following procedures:
+SEC.
+63. Grievance Machinery. (a) If the seafarer considered himself aggrieved, he shall make his complaint in accordance with the following procedures: